I’ve you’re looking for a breakfast recipe with a winter holiday vibe, these gluten free cranberry orange muffins are exactly what you need!

 In this recipe, I used arrowroot powder, which is very similar to cornstarch, and a fantastic non-grain alternative.

 The other starch I used is tapioca.
-Another non-grain starch made from the root of the cassava plant.
+Another non-grain starch is made from the root of the cassava plant.
 (Note: though it’s the same plant, it is NOT the same as cassava flour.
 Tapioca starch only uses the starchy pulp and not the whole root.)

 You may know tapioca starch as the essential ingredient in Brazilian cheese bread, which Judee’s has a fantastic mix for.
 It helps create cohesion in your finished baked goods.

-These three flours blend together to create a balanced flavor, and nice, springy, moist texture in these gluten free cranberry orange muffins.
+These three flours blend together to create a balanced flavor and nice, springy, moist texture in these gluten free cranberry orange muffins.

 Baking tips